1923–24 WCHL season: Playoffs

 The Calgary Tigers played off against Regina for the WCHL title.

 Calgary wins two-game total-goals series 4–2.

-The Tigers then played off against Pacific Coast Hockey Association (PCHA) champion Vancouver to advance to the Stanley Cup Final.
+The Tigers then played off against Pacific Coast Hockey Association (PCHA) champion Vancouver to advance to the Stanley Cup Finals.

 Calgary wins best-of-three series 2–1.

-Stanley Cup Final
+Stanley Cup Finals

 In the final, the Calgary Tigers would face the National Hockey League (NHL) champion Montreal Canadiens.
-Montreal had also defeated Vancouver to advance to the Final.
+Montreal had also defeated Vancouver to advance to the Finals.
 Montreal then defeated Calgary two games to none in the best-of-three series to win the Stanley Cup.